mauriziokovacic/Interviews/Questions/Questions.md

 ```

 ## Answer
+The `test` variable represents the unit direction vector pointing from `enemyPosition` to `playerPosition`.

 #
 ## Question
-Assume a class Vector, representing a 3D coordinate in space, is fully implemented.
+Assume a class `Vector`, representing a 3D coordinate in space, is fully implemented.
 We have a game in which all entities have a super-power: they can see 180° in front of them.
-The Vector representing entities' view (i.e. where their head is turned to) is called sight.
+The `Vector` representing entities' view (i.e. where their head is turned to) is called `sight`.
 We want to find the most efficient way to understand if the enemy can see the player.
 The data you have access to is represented by these variables:
 ```